jaredszajkowski/jaredszajkowski.github.io/content/post/asset-class-performance-fed-policy-cycles/index.md

 * [export_track_md_deps](/2025/02/02/reusable-extensible-python-functions-financial-data-analysis/#export_track_md_deps): Exports various text outputs to markdown files, which are included in the `index.md` file created when building the site with Hugo.</br>
 * [load_data](/2025/02/02/reusable-extensible-python-functions-financial-data-analysis/#load_data): Load data from a CSV, Excel, or Pickle file into a pandas DataFrame.</br>
 * [pandas_set_decimal_places](/2025/02/02/reusable-extensible-python-functions-financial-data-analysis/#pandas_set_decimal_places): Set the number of decimal places displayed for floating-point numbers in pandas.</br>
-* plot_bar_annualized_returns_with_ffr_change: Plot the bar chart of the annualized return for the asset class along with the annualized change in the Fed Funds Rate.</br>
-* plot_bar_cumulative_returns_with_ffr_change: Plot the bar chart of the cumulative return for the asset class along with the cumulative change in the Fed Funds Rate.</br>
+* plot_bar_returns_ffr_change: Plot the bar chart of the cumulative or annualized returns for the asset class along with the change in the Fed Funds Rate.</br>
-* [plot_price](/2025/02/02/reusable-extensible-python-functions-financial-data-analysis/#plot_price): Plot the price data from a DataFrame for a specified date range and columns.</br>
+* [plot_timeseries](/2025/02/02/reusable-extensible-python-functions-financial-data-analysis/#plot_timeseries): Plot the timeseries data from a DataFrame for a specified date range and columns.</br>
 * plot_scatter_regression_ffr_vs_returns: Plot the scatter plot and regression of the annualized return for the asset class along with the annualized change in the Fed Funds Rate.</br>
 * [yf_pull_data](/2025/02/02/reusable-extensible-python-functions-financial-data-analysis/#yf_pull_data): Download daily price data from Yahoo Finance and export it.